 Salt is an essential ingredient in all meat and cold cut products.
 It is used to improve flavour, texture and shelf life, among other qualities.

 In many Western countries, people consume unhealthy levels of salt.
 Atria complies with national recommendations on sodium content and aims to actively develop low-sodium products, without compromising on the taste.

-To support safe, healthy and highly nutritious choices, Atria is committed to replacing the salt in its products with iodised salt by the end of 2018, in accordance with the recommendations of the Finnish National Institute for Health and Welfare.
-This concerns more than 80 per cent of Atria’s products that contain salt.
+To support safe, healthy and highly nutritious choices, Atria has replaced the salt with iodised salt in 76% of its products, in accordance with the recommendations of the Finnish National Institute for Health and Welfare.

 Atria Finland is committed to using Finnish meat in Atria products.
 This commitment is a strong corner stone of corporate responsibility.
 Finns are proud of the tasty, highquality meat produced in Finland.
 For this reason, the protein content of products is not artificially increased by adding meat protein, or dried meat powder, nor is monosodium glutamate used in the products.